SSahilShah/Promotion-And-Insight-Analysis/README.md

-AtliQ Mart’s Diwali & Sankranti Promotions!
+AtliQ Mart’s Diwali & Sankranti Promotions
+Overview
-This repository contains the SQL scripts used to analyze the performance of promotional campaigns run by AtliQ Mart during Diwali 2023 and Sankranti 2024.
-The project addresses various business requests related to identifying high-value discounted products, store distribution, campaign effectiveness, and product performance in terms of incremental sales and revenue.
+Welcome to the AtliQ Mart’s Diwali & Sankranti Promotions repository!
+This project features SQL scripts used to analyze the performance of promotional campaigns run by AtliQ Mart during Diwali 2023 and Sankranti 2024.
+Our goal is to gain insights into various aspects of these campaigns, including high-value discounted products, store distribution, campaign effectiveness, and product performance in terms of incremental sales and revenue.

 Introduction
-Promotional campaigns play a crucial role in the retail industry, driving sales and attracting customers during festive seasons.
-This project aims to analyze the performance of promotional campaigns conducted by AtliQ Mart during Diwali 2023 and Sankranti 2024.
-By leveraging data analytics, we seek to gain insights into the effectiveness of these campaigns and provide recommendations for optimizing future marketing strategies.
+Promotional campaigns are vital in driving sales and attracting customers during festive periods.
+This project utilizes data analytics to assess the effectiveness of AtliQ Mart’s campaigns for Diwali 2023 and Sankranti 2024, providing insights that can enhance future marketing strategies and improve overall campaign performance.

 Data Sources
-The analysis is based on data obtained from AtliQ Mart's internal databases.
-The main datasets used include fact_events, dim_products, dim_stores, and sales_summary.
-These datasets contain information about product sales, store locations, promotional events, and campaign revenues.
+The analysis is based on data from AtliQ Mart's internal databases, including:

+fact_events: Data on promotional events.
+dim_products: Product details.
+dim_stores: Store locations.
+sales_summary: Sales and campaign revenue summaries.
-Project Overview:
+Project Overview
-Analyzed data from AtliQ Mart's internal databases.
-Performed SQL queries to fulfill five business requests.
+Data Analysis: Executed SQL queries to analyze promotional campaign data.
+Business Requests: Addressed five core queries related to promotional performance.
-Insights are intended to inform future promotional strategies and resource allocation.
+Objective: Provide actionable insights to optimize future promotional strategies.
 Business Requests
-1. High-Value Products in 'BOGOF' Promotion
+High-Value Products in 'BOGOF' Promotion

 Objective: Identify high-value products featured in the 'BOGOF' (Buy One Get One Free) promotion.
+Query:
+sql
+Copy code
 SELECT
     DISTINCT p.product_name,
     f.base_price